tiprankstipranks

 We may not realize gains from our equity investments.

 Certain investments that we have made in the past and may make in the future include warrants or other equity securities.
 Investments in equity securities involve a number of significant risks, including the risk of further dilution as a result of additional issuances, inability to access additional capital and failure to pay current distributions.
 Investments in preferred securities involve special risks, such as the risk of deferred distributions, credit risk, illiquidity and limited voting rights.
 In addition, we may from time to time make non-control, equity investments in portfolio companies.
 Our goal is ultimately to realize gains upon our disposition of such equity interests.
-However, the equity interests we receive may not appreciate in value and, in fact, may decline in value.
+However, these equity interests may not appreciate in value and, in fact, may decline in value.
 Accordingly, we may not be able to realize gains from our equity interests, and any gains that we do realize on the disposition of any equity interests may not be sufficient to offset any other losses we experience.
 We also may be unable to realize any value if a portfolio company does not have a liquidity event, such as a sale of the business, recapitalization or public offering, which would allow us to sell the underlying equity interests.
 We often seek puts or similar rights to give us the right to sell our equity securities back to the portfolio company issuer; however, we may be unable to exercise these put rights for the consideration provided in our investment documents if the issuer is in financial distress.

 Our investments in foreign securities may involve significant risks in addition to the risks inherent in U.S. investments.

 Our investment strategy contemplates potential investments in debt securities of foreign companies.
 Investing in foreign companies may expose us to additional risks not typically associated with investing in securities of U.S. companies.
-These risks include changes in exchange control regulations, political and social instability, expropriation, imposition of foreign taxes, less liquid markets and less available information than is generally the case in the U.S., higher transaction costs, less government supervision of exchanges, brokers and issuers, less developed bankruptcy laws,difficulty in enforcing contractual obligations, lack of uniform accounting and auditing standards and greater price volatility.
+These risks include changes in exchange control regulations, political and social instability, expropriation, imposition of foreign taxes, less liquid markets and less available information than is generally the case in the U.S., higher transaction costs, less government supervision of exchanges, brokers and issuers, less developed bankruptcy laws, difficulty in enforcing contractual obligations, lack of uniform accounting and auditing standards and greater price volatility.
 Although most of our investments will be U.S. dollar denominated, any investments denominated in a foreign currency will be subject to the risk that the value of a particular currency will change in relation to one or more other currencies.
 Among the factors that may affect currency values are trade balances, the level of short-term interest rates, differences in relative values of similar assets in different currencies, long-term opportunities for investment and capital appreciation, and political developments.

 Because we borrow money, the potential for gain or loss on amounts invested in us is magnified and may increase the risk of investing in us.

 Borrowings, also known as leverage, magnify the potential for loss on investments in our indebtedness and gain or loss on investments in our equity capital.
 As we use leverage to partially finance our investments, you will experience increased risks of investing in our securities.
 Accordingly, any event that adversely affects the value of an investment would be magnified to the extent we use leverage.
 Such events could result in a substantial loss to us, which would be greater than if leverage had not been used.
 In addition, our investment objectives are dependent on the continued availability of leverage at attractive relative interest rates.
 We may also borrow from banks and other lenders and may issue debt securities or enter into other types of borrowing arrangements in the future.
 Lenders of these senior securities will have fixed dollar claims on our assets that are superior to the claims of our common stockholders, and we would expect such lenders to seek recovery against our assets in the event of a default.
 We have the ability to pledge up to 100% of our assets and can grant a security interest in all of our assets under the terms of any debt instruments we could enter into with lenders.
 The terms of our existing indebtedness require us to comply with certain financial and operational covenants, and we expect similar covenants in future debt instruments.
 Failure to comply with such covenants could result in a default under the applicable credit facility or debt instrument if we are unable to obtain a waiver from the applicable lender or holder, and such lender or holder could accelerate repayment under such indebtedness and negatively affect our business, financial condition, results of operations and cash flows.
 In addition, under the terms of any credit facility or other debt instrument we enter into, in the event of a default, we are likely to be required by its terms to use the net proceeds of any investments that we sell to repay a portion of the amount borrowed under such facility or instrument before applying such net proceeds to any other uses.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Capital Resources" for a discussion regarding our outstanding indebtedness.
-If the value of our assets decreases, leveraging would cause net asset value to decline more sharply than it otherwise would have had we not leveraged our business.
+See Item 7.
+Management’s Discussion and Analysis of Financial Condition and Results of Operations — Liquidity and Capital Resources — Capital Resources for a discussion regarding our outstanding indebtedness.
+If the value of our assets decreases, leveraging would cause NAV to decline more sharply than it otherwise would have had we not leveraged our business.
 Similarly, any decrease in our income would cause net investment income to decline more sharply than it would have had we not leveraged our business.
 Such a decline could negatively affect our ability to pay common stock dividends, scheduled debt payments or other payments related to our securities.
-Illustration.
-The following table illustrates the effect of leverage on returns from an investment in our common stock assuming various annual returns, net of expenses.
-The calculations in the table below are hypothetical and actual returns may be higher or lower than those appearing below. ???????????????Assumed Return on Our Portfolio(1)(net of expenses)?
-(10.0)%?
-(5.0)%?0.0%?
-5.0%?
-10.0%Corresponding Net Return to Common Stock Holder(2) (24.2)%?
-(13.9)%?
-(3.6)%?
-6.7%?
-17.0%(1)Assumes, as of December 31, 2021, $3,690.3 million in total assets, $1,805.0 million in debt outstanding, $1,788.8 million in net assets, and a weighted-average interest rate of 3.3%.
-Actual interest payments may be different.
-(2)In order for us to cover our annual interest payments on indebtedness, we must achieve annual returns on our December 31, 2021 total assets of at least 1.7%.
 Our ability to achieve our investment objective may depend in part on our ability to access additional leverage on favorable terms and there can be no assurance that such additional leverage can in fact be achieved.
 If we are unable to obtain leverage or if the interest rates of such leverage are not attractive, we could experience diminished returns.
 The number of leverage providers and the total amount of financing available could decrease or remain static.

 Debt & Financing - Risk 15